fastly/fastly-magento2/Documentation/Guides/BASIC-AUTH.md

 ## Turning off Basic Auth

-Turn off basic authentication can be achieved by click the **Enable/Disable** button and clicking the upload button in the resulting modal.
+Once you are ready to go live you will want to turn off Basic Auth.
+This can be achieved by clicking the **Enable/Disable** button then clicking the **Upload button**.
+Please note this will not remove basic auth users table so you may see a warning in Fastly UI about _magentomodule_basic_auth_ table not being used.
+This is not a critical error and you can disregard it.
+If you are sure you no longer need Basic Auth you can follow **Removing all users** instructions below.

 ## Removing all users

-If you need to start from scratch you can remove all users.
-Please note this will disable Basic Authentication since no access will be allowed.
+If you need to start from scratch or want to completely remove all remanants of Basic Auth click the **Remove all users** button.
+Please note this will disable Basic Authentication since with no users Basic Auth is pointless.